 The only mammals that can fly, bats are the most common source of rabies exposure because they fall to the ground where other animals, kids and adults are tempted to handle them.

 The best advice to avoid rabies?
 Leave bats and other wild animals alone.
-Without touching a bat on the ground, put a box over it and call animal control.
-And get your pets vaccinated.
+Without touching a bat on the ground, put a box over it and call an animal control office.
+Get your pets vaccinated for rabies.
+Keep pets on a leash to make sure they're not interacting with wild animals.

 Medical treatment for rabies